Who is the Hat Man? A guardian angel or the devil in disguise?

 Regardless of what theory you subscribe to, one thing is certain.
 The Hat Man and the Shadow people drive terror and fear into the hearts of some, and peace and calm into the hearts of others.

-Doing research recently on my soon-to-be-released supernatural thriller, The Dark Menace, I posted a blog asking people to tell me their experiences with the Hat Man and the Shadow People.
+Doing research recently on my upcoming supernatural thriller, The Dark Menace, I posted a blog asking people to tell me their experiences with the Hat Man and the Shadow People.

 Needless to say, I received a lot of responses—some terrifying, others heartwarming.
 Here are some excerpts: